opensearch-project/documentation-website/_opensearch/geohexgrid-agg.md

 # GeoHex grid aggregations

-The Hexagonal hierarchical geospatial indexing system (H3) partitions the Earth's areas into identifiable hexagon-shaped cells.
+The Hexagonal Hierarchical Geospatial Indexing System (H3) partitions the Earth's areas into identifiable hexagon-shaped cells.

 The H3 grid system works well for proximity applications, because it overcomes the shortcomings of geohash's non-uniform partitions.
 Geohash encodes latitude and longitude pairs, leading to significantly smaller partitions near the poles and a degree of longitude near the equator.
 However, the H3 grid system's distortions are low and limited to five partitions of 122.
 These five partitions are placed in low-use areas (for example, in the middle of the ocean), leaving the essential areas error-free.
 Thus, grouping documents based on the H3 grid system provides a better aggregation than the geohash grid.